skwong25/cat-api/README.md

 - To run tests for breed routes, run `npm run breeds`.
 - To run all tests, run `npm test`.

 The above scripts set out in the package.json file.
-If all tests pass, you will see the screens below:
+If all tests pass, you will see the screenshots below:

 ![tests](./screenshots/testscreenshot1.png)